siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 ### Bright-Core Region with Loading Above 3u

-To isolate the strongest part of the fringe, one wants the neighborhood in which the raw coherent loading remains above $3u$.
+To isolate the strongest part of the fringe, one wants the neighborhood in which the raw coherent loading stays above $3u$.

 Write